-The objective of trust is to find the appropriate person to cooperate with in order to achieve a given task or context.
-Truster's decision about to cooperate or not is influenced by many factors such as: the context, the completeness his opinion about the trustee, the emergency of the task for him and many more.
+The objective of trust is to find the appropriate person to cooperate with in order to achieve a given task.
+Truster's decision to cooperate or not is influenced by many factors such as: the context, the completeness of his opinion about the trustee, the reputation of the trustee, the emergency of the task for him, and many more.
 In the following section, we present a real life example about trust in order to explain this phenomena, and some factors that can influence the cooperation decision.

 Suppose that Alice wants to paint her house.
-She publishes this information and receives three offers from three professional candidates (Eric, Fred and George) willing to do the job for her.
+She advertises this information and receives estimates from three professional candidates (Eric, Fred and George) willing to do the job for her.
 She already knows Eric because he painted her clinic sometime ago.
 Alice does not know neither Fred nor George.
-If Alice is satisfied by the job of Eric in her clinic, she might hire him for the house directly, and ignore the offers of Fred and George.
-Nevertheless, if Alice is perfectionist, she will investigate about them.
+If Alice is satisfied with Eric's job in her clinic, she might hire him for the house directly, and ignore the offers of Fred and George.
+Nevertheless, if Alice is a perfectionist, she will investigate on their work.
 Alice can ask her friends (Bob and Caroline) about Fred and George.
+She might also use a referential organization that classifies painters, or any other means to acquire information about the reputation of the three painters.

 Suppose that Bob says that Fred is a good professional.
-Caroline says that she recently hired George to paint her house and she is not satisfied about his work, whereas her sister Diana has hired Fred and was satisfied.
-Note that even though Alice trusts Bob and Caroline, she will not ask any of them to paint her house, because she thinks that they lack competence.
-Even so, they are still capable to play an important role as advisers or recommenders.
+Caroline says that she recently hired George to paint her house and she is not satisfied with his work, whereas her sister Diana has hired Fred and was satisfied.
+Alice trusts Bob and Caroline but not as painters, because she thinks they lack competence in that domain.
+Even so they are still capable of playing an important role as advisers or recommenders.